louisrli/project-euler/README.md

 Mathematical problem solving from [Project Euler](http://projecteuler.net)

 ## 46 until _ (Scala, 07/2012)
 This set was started in July 2012.
 They are Scala packages and not Scala scripts.
+Must be run with Scala 2.9.x.

 **Location**: src/euler/solutions.